-The Certificate of Non-Solicitation signed by Caledonian for FPI - to which Options was privy - said in each instance (as far as I'm aware) 'The advice was given in Jordan'.
+The Certificate of Non-Solicitation signed by Caledonian for FPI - to which Options was privy - said in many instances 'The advice was given in Jordan'.

 Caledonian gave what appears to be conflicting information.
 But Options ought to have been aware, from what was said by Caledonian, that it was possible Caledonian might be dealing with a UK resident consumer in the UK, or dealing with a consumer in any one of a number of different countries, all of which might have different financial services regulatory regimes (or no such regime).